NOT FOR DISSEMINATION IN THE UNITED STATES OR THROUGH U.S. NEWS WIRES

 The scientific and technical data contained in this news release was reviewed and approved by Ian James Pringle PhD, who is a Qualified Person under National Instrument 43-101 Standards of Disclosure for Mineral Projects.

 For further Information please contact:

 T: +1 (416) 941 8900

 CHF Capital Markets

 About Nevada Silver Corporation

-Nevada Silver Corporation (TSXV:NSC) is a US-based, multi-commodity resource company with two advanced stage exploration projects in the USA.
+Nevada Silver Corporation (TSXV:NSC) is a US-based, multi-commodity resource company with two advanced-stage exploration projects in the USA.
 NSC’s principal asset is the Corcoran Silver-Gold Project in Nevada.
-In addition, NSC also owns the Emily Manganese Project in Minnesota which has been the subject of considerable technical studies with US$23 million invested to date.
+In addition, NSC also owns the Emily Manganese Project in Minnesota that has been the subject of considerable technical studies with US$23 million invested to date.
 Both Corcoran and Emily are wholly (100%) owned by NSC.